akshatgit/CS537-Discussion-sp22-2/week-4/README.md

 | t = 8      | 66       | C|
 | t = 9      | 5       | A|

+All the processes are alloted time in proportion to the tickets they were alloted.
+This allotment may not be exactly proportional for all instances of lottery scheduler, but approximately it will show the proportion of processes' tickets alloted.

 ## Shell
 ### File Descriptor for redirection